ccd0/4chan-x/README.md

 ![screenshot](https://ccd0.github.io/4chan-x/img/screenshot.png)
 # 4chan X
-4chan X is an unofficial script written by users of 4chan to add various features to the site.
+4chan X is a script that adds various features to anonymous imageboards.
+It was originally developed for 4chan but has no affiliation with it.

 It was previously developed by [aeosynth](https://github.com/aeosynth/4chan-x), [Mayhem](https://github.com/MayhemYDG/4chan-x), [ihavenoface](https://github.com/ihavenoface/4chan-x), [Zixaphir](https://github.com/zixaphir/appchan-x), [Seaweed](https://github.com/seaweedchan/4chan-x), and [Spittie](https://github.com/Spittie/4chan-x), with contributions from many others.